kambria-platform/binance-core-js/README.md

 # Introduction

-🚀 Binance-Core-JS serves a friendly interface of several Binance wallets and that might help developers can instantly power their Dapps.
-Binance-Core-JS is an opensource and you can feel free to use it as well as contribute it.
+🚀 BinanceCoreJS serves a friendly interface of several Binance wallets and that might help developers can instantly power up their Dapps.
+BinanceCoreJS is an open-source.
+You can freely use it, and contribute it as well.

 * [View release log](./RELEASE.md)